 Students will be charged standard HWS tuition and fees, room fees, a 2/3 board fee, and a $600 administrative fee.
-This will cover tuition for a four-credit semester, health insurance, homestay with partial board, and program-related activities and excursions.
-Students should plan to bring the remaining 1/3 board fee to cover meals not included (about $950).
+This will cover tuition for a four-credit semester, health insurance, housing with partial board, and program-related activities and excursions.
+Students should plan to bring the remaining 1/3 board fee (about $1100) to cover meals not included.

 Additional expenses not covered include airfare, books and course materials, visa, and personal expenses (laundry, entertainment, ground transportation and independent travel).
 We estimate airfare for this program at $1100-$1200 from the East Coast, books/course materials at $250, and visa-related expenses at approximately $230 (note that students are required to apply for their visa in person in New York City and will need to return there to pick up the visa—please budget accordingly, as these trips are not included in the $230 visa estimate.)
 It is difficult to give an accurate estimate of personal expenses because student spending habits differ considerably.
 We would suggest a minimum of $1,500 above and beyond meal expenses.
 However, students on a tight budget should be able to manage with less.
 If you are concerned about finances, we strongly encourage you to talk to the CGE staff who can offer information and advice based on your specific situation.